 We do not have any manufacturing facilities or personnel.
 We currently rely, and expect to continue to rely, on third parties for the manufacturing of our drug candidates for preclinical and clinical testing, as well as for commercial manufacturing if our drug candidates receive marketing approval.
 We anticipate continuing to manage process development, scale-up and manufacturing under contracts with third parties.
-For uproleselan, we expect a significant increase in manufacturing as we prepare for potential regulatory filings for marketing approval.
+For uproleselan, we expect a significant increase in manufacturing if we receive marketing approval.